shakes76/PatternAnalysis-2023/recognition/ADNI-s4702860/README.md

 training of the siamese network, anchor, pos, neg triples need to be created.
 The current working device was able to do up to 1000 data points before the limit of the hardware was reached.
 If the number of data points needs to be changed, in the main method, edit lines 109-110, and lines 113-114.
+Upon completing the training, triple loss curves for each of the three inputs will be displayed for both the train and validation set for the siamese model, whereas train and validation accuracy plots for the classifier.

 ```
 Run this file before predict.py